scoumbourdis/grocery-crud-codeigniter-4/README.md

 * `add_fields` is now renamed to `addFields` and it only gets an array as an argument
 * `clone_fields` is now renamed to `cloneFields` and it only gets an array as an argument
 * `columns` now only gets an array as an argument
+* `set_rules` is now renamed to `setRule` and it is supporting only one rule at the time (currently there is no ability to add multiple rules at once)

 ### Removed features/functions
 * `set_field_upload` is now removed.
 The upload functionality was a feature that was causing security issues as it could work only to a public folder and the uploader was not up to date and it was causing confusion to the developers that just wanted to see it working and unfortunately they couldn't.

 * "Read" and "Clone" feature is disabled by default.
 You can enable them by adding `$crud->setRead();` or `$crud->setClone();` on your CRUD.